blackmagic919/AboutMe/source/_posts/Structure Planning.md

 ## Specifications

 A structure is identified by an origin and structure-id.
 The origin refers to the position from which the placement of the structure's data can be translated from.
 To plan a structure is equivalent to determining the type of structure to generate and the origin position from which to generate from.
-Each structure is also layed as a rectangular prism, where each data value contains information regarding the specific grid coordinate it resides at.
+Each structure is also stored as a rectangular prism, where each data value contains information regarding the specific grid coordinate it resides at.
 Limiting representation to a rectangular-prism aids placement of structures in the future.

 ![](structure_diagram.png)

 For simplicity, the origin of all structures discussed will be at the lowest coordinate position inside the structure.
 This ensures that given a structure whose origin is within a chunk, it may only overlap chunks of higher coordinate positions.

 There is another requirement of determinism: that is, given the same seed there should invariably be identical terrain at a given location regardless of how the terrain is procesed up until the position.
-While this requirement is not always requisite, such deterministim is, more often than not, beneficial and will be adhered to.
+While this requirement is not always necessary, such deterministim is, more often than not, beneficial and will be adhered to.

 ## Solution